First car insurance

 Furthermore, AA research shows that while one in eight British drivers are under the age of 25, they account for a quarter of all accidents.

-How can I get cheaper car insurance as a new driver?
+How can I get the cheapest insurance quote for a first car?

 You may be able to get cheaper car insurance as a new driver by:

-- Choosing your vehicle wisely – the market value and type of car you buy could significantly affect the premium you’ll pay.
+- Choose the car that suits you best – the market value and type of car you buy could significantly affect the premium you’ll pay.
 If you opt for a new, high-powered or luxury car you’re going to be quoted some very high premiums.
 A more common, standard model with a smaller engine might not sound as glamorous, but it could save you money on your car insurance until you’ve clocked up some driving experience.

 - Increasing your voluntary excess – in insurance speak, your policy excess means the amount of money that you would need to pay in the event of any damage to your car before your insurance policy kicks in.
 There are a few sorts of excess.
 The insurance provider may set a compulsory excess, but there’s also usually an additional voluntary excess on top.
 You can decide to have no voluntary excess, so you wouldn’t have to pay for anything over the compulsory excess if you were to make a claim.
 However, your premium could then be higher.
 Another type of excess that might apply to you is a young driver excess, which is usually applied to drivers under 25.
 Just be sure to read the T&Cs so you know what’s included in the premium.